 So now I was getting somewhere.
 When I started selling, I used to dress smartly and my shoes were always shiny.
 Hardly an epiphany, and oddly enough, still a good rule of thumb 25 years later.
 Ok, so that isn’t what’s changed.

 A little later in my selling career (now with a ‘real’ sales job and a target), I was selling bar code scanners and hand-held terminals for stock taking and point of sale terminal. “ePOS” (or electronic Point-of-Sale), as it was known in the day.
 I was new in the role so naturally the Company gave me a set of Clients where I could do no damage if I screwed it all up.
 In those days, bar codes were just becoming recognised as a genuine means to aid retailers and the market for devices to manage the process was booming.
 The big supermarkets were the territory any sales person wanted, but instead I got lumbered with what we used to call ‘corner shops’: small chains of 20-30 shops, selling anything from “Sunblest” bread, to Tennant’s Super.
 Unlikely to provide sufficient sales to get me that Lotus I so desperately wanted, in a market where volume sales were the Holy Grail.
 It was traipsing around these insalubrious locations that I realised alcohol and tobacco were high profit, but also high theft items (whether by staff or by shoplifters).
-Controlling those particular stock items from delivery to the point of sale was even more important to the small retail shops than it was to the supermarkets.
+Controlling those particular stock items from delivery, to the attachment of custom printed tags, to the point of sale was even more important to the small retail shops than it was to the supermarkets.

 I went to my Sales Director with a proposal that he ‘give me’ the Off-Licenses as a defined territory.
 He thought I was mad.
 Off Licenses weren’t even a defined Client category for the Company, because despite the UK having more than 17,000 of them, they didn’t use bar code scanners so why would you want them as a sector?
 You’d have to start from scratch.
 He quickly drafted a revised Account List and sent me out the door so he could talk about “Self-Scanning” with the Safeway Account Manager.